icanbwell/fhir-server/graphqlV2.md

 }
 ```

-## Upcoming support for missing search parameter types, modifiers and prefixes
+## Upcoming support for modifiers and prefixes

 -   Support for querying on fields of Number type, like probability in riskAssessment.